menu facebook twitter instagram pinterest youtube search chevron-down chevron-up

 Take an early AM yoga class at Yoga Shack on Lembongan, then pack up and get ready to head to Nusa Penida.

-Day two will involve some time just getting to Nusa Penida, which you can do either by taking a public ferry from the Yellow Bridge, which leaves when full and costs about 50,000 IDR per person, or by heading to the mangroves to organize a private boat for 400,000 IDR.
+You can get to Nusa Penida from Nusa Lembongan by taking a public ferry from the Yellow Bridge, which leaves when full and costs about 100,000 IDR per person, and drops off at Toya Pakeh Harbour on Nusa Penida.
+You can also head to the mangroves to organize a private boat for 400,000 IDR.
 The latter is nice because it’s easier to get dropped off at an area of your choice and you don’t have to wait around for the boat to fill up.
+It’s a quick 15 minutes journey.

 Once on Penida, hire a motorbike for around 70,000 IDR per day.